-If you’re thinking about a new, well-paying career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the quickest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which expects careers in this field will increase by 13 percent by 2028.
+If you’re considering a new, well-paying career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the fastest-growing careers available, according to the U.S. Bureau of Labor Statistics, which estimates careers in this industry will expand by 13 percent by 2028.

-There are several reasons why these positions are increasing so rapidly.
-One is homeowners tapping into government rebates to install more energy-efficient comfort systems.
-Then there’s the ban on R-22 Freon® refrigerants, which impacts old equipment.
-Finally, there’s the red-hot real estate market and a house shortage that’s driven a boost in new construction homes.
+There are a couple of reasons why these careers are expanding so quickly.
+One is homeowners tapping into government refunds to upgrade to more energy-efficient comfort systems.
+Then there’s the end of R-22 Freon® refrigerants, which affects old equipment.
+Finally, there’s the red-hot housing market and a property shortage that’s driven an increase in new construction residences.

 What Is an HVAC Technician?

-A HVAC technician is someone who repairs, installs and maintains heating and cooling units.
-Most assist both homeowners and business owners.
-And, most important, you’ll be skilled in:
+An HVAC technician is someone who services, installs and maintains heating and cooling equipment.
+Most work with both homeowners and business owners.
+And, most important, you’ll be skilled with:

-One of the biggest misconceptions about HVAC is that it’s a blue-collar position.
-It requires a certain skill set, specialized instruction and ongoing certification.
+One of the most typical misconceptions about HVAC is that it’s a blue-collar position.
+You need a certain skill set, extensive education and ongoing qualifications.

 It’s an excellent career choice if you want to: